-Some homeschool parents are searching for additional educational opportunities beyond the one on one time at home.
-Maybe the parents work, perhaps they have a toddler they don’t want to teach math, perhaps they need a quiet day to clean the house!
-No matter the reasoning, a tutorial is an excellent option for many homeschooling families.
+Some homeschool parents are searching for additional educational opportunities beyond one-on-one time at home.
+Maybe the parents work, perhaps they have a toddler they don’t want to teach math, or perhaps they need a quiet day to clean the house!
+No matter the reason, a tutorial is an excellent option for many homeschooling families.

 What is a Tutorial?

 Dictionary.com lists tutorial in its own noun form to mean: